valory-xyz/optimus-quickstart/README.md

 yarn start
 ```

-This will run Electron which launches NextJS, Backend, and Hardhat as child processes.
+This will run Electron which launches NextJS and the Backend as child processes.

 ## Further notes / issues